top of page

 Questions?

-Cure CMD continues to leverage these and past activities to canalize the power of experience and expertise to elevate the status of CMD, from a low interest, low awareness, ultra-rare disease, to a conspicuous group of disorders, driving pharmaceutical interest and improved care guidelines - all to fulfill our mission of finding treatments and improving the lives of those living with congenital muscular dystrophy.
+Cure CMD continues to leverage knowledge, expertise, and the continually evolving priorities of the affected community, to move us closer to treatments for the congenital muscular dystrophies.
+Since 2008, we have elevated the status of CMD, from a low interest, low awareness, ultra-rare condition to a conspicuous group of genetic disorders, driving pharmaceutical interest and care optimization - all to fulfill our mission.

 bottom of page